Hafsaj/TEST/_posts/2016-01-21-The_Socialists_will_definitely_lead_Spain_next_Parliament.md

 images: ../images/who_would_jesus_deport_1024px.jpg
 title: The Socialists will definitely lead Spain's next Parliament
 description: I've decided I'm going to spend the next few weeks bragging about how I was right about Spain.
-categories:
+categories: [Politics_and_policy, Explainers, World]
-  - Spain
-  - Spanish politics
-  - Political betting
+tags:  [Spain, Spanish politics, Political betting]
 ---

 I've decided I'm going to spend the next few weeks bragging about how I was right about Spain.
 Unfortunately I can't find any betting odds about this.
 Anyway, it's not like I have money to bet anyway.
 I'll bet my reputation, instead.